Netflix vs Amazon Instant Video: Which is the best video streaming service? We take a look.

 In terms of output it lacks a little finesse, as you might expect from such a ‘throw it at the wall and see what sticks’ method.
 It hasn’t produced as many Netflix-level classics as Amazon would have hoped for, but it does at least allow for some intriguing experimentation.

-Amazon's deep pocketed approach has also seen it win the rights to produce a new car show from the former Top Gear presenters, which hit the service in the form of The Grand Tour in 2016.
+Amazon’s deep pocketed approach also saw it win the rights to produce a new car show from the former Top Gear presenters, which hit the service in the form of The Grand Tour in 2016.